DukeRobotics/robosub-ros/foxglove/README.md

 ### Creating a New Layout
 Follow the [documentation](https://foxglove.dev/docs/studio/layouts#personal-layouts) to export your layout as a JSON file to the robosub-ros `foxglove/layouts` directory.
 Manually look over the JSON to ensure that the settings are correct.
 For example, ensure that `splitPercentage` for each panel is set to the desired amount.

+### Creating a Local Dependency
+Fork an existing local dependency (e.g., `theme`).
+All local dependencies must use TypeScript and an `npm run build` command must be defined in `package.json` so that `foxglove.py` can automatically compile each local dependency to `node_modules`.

 ## Additional Documentation
 - [ExtensionContext](https://foxglove.dev/docs/studio/extensions/extension-context): Register custom extensions for use in Foxglove